blacklightpy/vaultofknowledge/The History of Islamic Rule.md

 		- He founded the empire in 1526 after the First Battle of Panipat.
 	- Humayun ()
 		- He was driven out by Sher Shah, but a young Akbar got it back, and Humayun ruled again.
+		- He banned forced Sati, but it was only enforced in Akbar's regime
 	- Akbar (secular, married a Rajput)
 		- He respected all races and religions and was also a patron of the arts who commissioned the first beautifully illustrated translations of the Ramayana and Mahabharat into the state language of Farsi (Persian) to make them widely known.
 		- He removed Jizya tax and pilgrimage tax (which was collected unbeknownst to him, from anyone who went to any place of worship according to how much the tax collector wanted)